The Focolare Movement

-Focolari Movement IS spread on all five continents, like a tiny nation of different races, cultures and languages.
-People of different professions and social status, Christian traditions, different religions and beliefs tend to be the seed of more solidary and in a more united world.
+The Focolare Movement is spread in all five continents, like a tiny nation of different races, cultures and languages.
+People from different walks of life and social status, Christian traditions, different religions and beliefs tend to be the seed of more solidary and a more united world.

 The basic information about the movement

 A new lifestyle emerges from it as well.
-Inspired by Christian principles – not neglecting, but, moreover, emphasizing parallel values of other religions and cultures – it responds to general questions about the meaning and authenticity of life and contributes to peace and unity in the world: they bow down prejudices, and the seed of truth and love which exists in different cultures turns into mutual enrichment; opens new views in various social environments – in culture, politics, economics, art…
+Inspired by Christian principles – without neglecting, but, moreover, emphasizing parallel values of other religions and cultures – it responds to general questions about the meaning and authenticity of life and contributes to peace and unity in the world: prejudices are eliminated, and the seed of truth and love which exists in different cultures turns into mutual enrichment; new views in various social environments such as culture, politics, economics, art etc. are appearing.

-By living this spirituality in different environments and cultures, numerous fruitful dialogues were opened in the Catholic world, among individuals, groups, movements and organizations, contributing to the achievement of unity – among Christians of different Churches that all contribute to the full mutual communion among believers of different religions and people of other beliefs.
-Together, they are going towards that fullness of truth and the overall brotherhood to which we all aspire.
-Although we all live the same spirituality, due to the differences of the people who comprise it – and these are young people, adults, children, families and priests, monks and nuns of various congregations and bishops – the movement is divided into 27 branches.
-Little by little there has been concrete achievements, for example, in the field of culture, it us Abba school; in economics it is the economy of communion project which includes more than 700 companies … Towns of certificates have been risen, the work on the social plane has multiplied, publishing house are opened, books and newspapers printed…
+By living this spirituality in different environments and cultures, numerous fruitful dialogues were opened in the Catholic world, among individuals, groups, movements and organizations, contributing to the achievement of unity – among Christians of different Churches so that all contribute to full mutual communion among believers of different religions and people of other beliefs.
+They are going together towards that fullness of truth and the overall brotherhood to which we all aspire.
+Although we all live the same spirituality, due to differences of people who comprise the movement – and these are young people, adults, children, families and priests, monks and nuns of various congregations and bishops – the Movement is divided into 27 branches.
+Little by little, there have been concrete achievements.
+For example, in the field of culture, it is Abba school; in economics it is the economy of communion project which includes more than 700 companies etc. Towns of testimonies have been developed, the work on social plan has multiplied, publishing houses are opened, books and newspapers have been printed etc.

-Focolari Movement belongs to the phenomenon of the flourishing of ecclesial movements, which the Pope called “the response of the Holy Spirit to the dramatic challenge at the end of the second millennium.”
+Focolare Movement belongs to the phenomenon of flourishing of ecclesial movements, which the Pope called “the response of the Holy Spirit to the dramatic challenges at the end of the second millennium”.

-The movement had already been approved by the Holy See in 1962, and due to its continuous development and growth it was again confirmed and 1990.
-But the last modifications and approval of the general Statute of the Movement of Focolare was carried out in 2007.
-It was followed by several approvals by Orthodox Churches, Anglican and Evangelical churches, other religions, as well as many cultural and international bodies.
+The movement had already been approved by the Holy See in 1962, and due to its continuous development and growth it was again confirmed in 1990.
+But last modifications and approval of the general Statute of the Focolare Movement was carried out in 2007.
+It was followed by different approvals by Orthodox Churches, Anglican and Evangelical church, other religions, as well as many cultural and international bodies.

-The first seeds of this new spirituality found fertile ground in our area in the sixties already.
-Women’s Focolare was opened in Subotica in 1976, and in 1978 it moved to Belgrade.
-Men’s Focolare opend in 1977in Novi Sad and was run until 1985, after which it moved to Zagreb again.
+The first seeds of this new spirituality found fertile ground in our territory in the sixties of last century.
+Women’s Focolare movement was opened in Subotica in 1976, and it moved to Belgrade in 1978.
+Men’s Focolare movement opened in Novi Sad in 1977 and was run until 1985, when it moved to Zagreb again.
 From then on, this living cell of the laity in virginity is the heart that lives and supports communities and individuals – from Belgrade and Vojvodina, to Macedonia, Montenegro and Kosovo.
-Members of the Movement spend numerous Saturdays and Sundays, traveling to different cities, overcoming distances and boundaries, but then feeling strongly how the wave of love they had given inevitably returns.
+Members of the Movement spend numerous Saturdays and Sundays traveling to different cities, overcoming distances and boundaries, and then felt strongly how the wave of love they gave inevitably returns.
 In 1987, the presence of Mary’s work in Belgrade was enriched by the Focolare priest; among others, Reverend Jože Hauptman came here.

-The latest news is that men Focolar “returned” to Belgrade in 2008.
-It is made up of three of Focolares for now – and this is due to the growth of many local communities, particularly in Vojvodina.
+The latest news is that Men’s Focolar movement “returned” to Belgrade in 2008.
+The movement consists of three Focolars for now due to growth of many local communities, particularly in Vojvodina.

 The official website for Focolare Movement in Serbia: www.fokolar.rs